adrianvirlan200/IC-design-for-Image-Sharpening-using-Convolution/README.md

 # IC design for Image Sharpening using Convolution

-In order to fulfill the requirement, we need to separate the process in 3 different stages:
+In order to fulfill the requirement, we need to separate the process into 3 different stages:

 ## 1.Perform the image transformation by mirroring
 The mirroring will be done vertically, relative to the image rows.